 Sibelius: Incidental Music

-As is usually the case with this listener, Incidental Music can be hit and miss due to the genre's, sometimes, piecemeal presentation.
+As is usually the case with this listener, incidental music can be hit and miss for me due to the genre's occasional piecemeal presentation.
 This is no fault of the music, for at times stage productions only need music to play for scene changes or during important emotional or plot-pivotal moments.
-While individual cues might be very attractive, as a whole work, incidental music can be less effective, no matter the composer.
+While individual cues might be very attractive, as a complete work, incidental music can be less effective, no matter the composer.

 So it is with Finnish composer Jean Sibelius.
 My instant favorites from this Naxos series are definitely Belshazzar's Feast and Jedermann.
-The common denominator in these two works are their cohesive musical unity, making a whole work which is satisfying throughout.
+The common denominator in these two works are their cohesive musical unity, making a wholly satisfying work throughout.
 I could probably add Swanwhite, Scaramouche, and King Christian II to this list, although these pieces have some lulls inherent to the genre.
-The only work which did absolutely nothing for me was The Lizard, a long and slow two-movement number with not much more than atmosphere and background music, set in a highly chromatic style.
-Surprisingly, Karelia and The Tempest are not included, a glaring omission as a set.
+The only work which did absolutely nothing for me was The Lizard, a long, slow two-movement number with not much more than atmosphere and background music, all set in a highly chromatic style.
+Surprisingly, neither Karelia and The Tempest are included here, a glaring omission as a set.
 One would think at least the overtures might be included as extras.

-No matter what I think of the music, Leif Segerstam and the Turku Philharmonic Orchestra perform excellently throughout.
+No matter what I think of the music, Leif Segerstam and the Turku Philharmonic Orchestra perform beautifully throughout.
 The string sound Segerstam elicits from Turku is consistently gorgeous, and the Finnish conductor's patient way with the music of Sibelius assures the listener they receive the full breadth of the composer's music for the stage.
-To contrast Segerstam, most of these works have been previously recorded on BIS, most from Finnish conductor Osmo Vänskä, and are usually quite speedier or more flowing than this Naxos set.
-Of course, faster doesn't always translate to better, however, there are a few, such as Kuolema and Pelléas and Mélisande, which might have benefited a rougher or more contrasted handling.
+To contrast Segerstam, most of these works were previously recorded on BIS, most from Finnish conductor Osmo Vänskä, and each are usually quite speedier or more flowing than this Naxos set.
+Of course, faster doesn't always translate to better.
+There are a few pieces, such as Kuolema and Pelléas and Mélisande, which might have benefited a rougher or, at the very least, a more contrasted handling.

-As to the physical media, and unlike similar sets for Leroy Anderson, Rossini, Granados, and Sarasate, I don't feel short changed by these 6CDs.
+As to Naxos' physical media, and unlike similar sets for Leroy Anderson, Rossini, Granados, and Sarasate, I don't feel short changed by these 6CDs.
 While the liner notes are good at giving the listener a fine sequence of events in each of these stage productions, they occasionally leave out important information, such as the peacock in Swanwhite.
-Also, I am curious why Naxos changed the look of each individual cover, with the first three using icy landscapes, but the last three using digital images against a stark white background, similar to what they did in the Rossini set.
+Also, I am curious why Naxos changed the look of their cover art halfway through the project, with the first three recordings using icy landscapes, but the last three applying a single digital image against a stark white background, similar to what they did in the Rossini set.
 This isn't upsetting more than it is a rather sharp turn.
-So too, in one or two of the individual releases, I felt they could have credited more musicians who played a larger role, but overall, this is a satisfying product.
+So too, in one or two of the individual releases, I felt they could have credited more musicians who played a larger role in the music, but overall, this is a satisfying product.

-Thus, for me, this isn't a blockbuster set, but an excellent way to explore music off-the-beaten path from Sibelius.
+For me, this isn't a blockbuster set, but remains an excellent way to explore music off-the-beaten path from Sibelius.
 The music doesn't contain anything which will change anyone's mind regarding Sibelius, nor draw new listeners to his music, but certainly gives a deeper understanding as to the composer's career.

 Works